-2. On the Ethernet Properties page, set the IP address manually like the below screenshot if you don’t have DHCP server.
-So the Wireless router assign IP address for my systems.
+2. On the Ethernet Properties page, set the IP address manually like the below screenshot if you don’t have a DHCP server.
+So the Wireless router assigns an IP address for my systems.

-3. Open command prompt to check the Windows 10 IP address and host name.
-On the CMD type “hostname” and “ipconfig” to display IP address and computer name.
+3. Open a command prompt to check the Windows 10 IP address and hostname.
+On the CMD type “hostname” and “ipconfig” to display the IP address and computer name.

 4. Open Network and Sharing Center from Control Panel.
-Select Change Advanced sharing settings from the left side of network and sharing center.
+Select Change Advanced sharing settings from the left side of the network and sharing centre.

 5. On Advanced sharing settings, expand All Networks and turn on public file sharing and disable password protection option then click Save Changes.

-6. Finally close window and test the connectivity by pinging to Ubuntu system.
+6. Finally, close the window and test the connectivity by pinging to the Ubuntu system.

 Yes, then ping reply successfully.
 Now the Ubuntu and Windows 10 are connected on the same network.
 You can share files and printer between these two systems.